 Cafes, Coffee Shops, Bars and Restaurants

-You might not think of Comuna 13 as a place to go out for a drink or a meal.
-But, it is a popular tourist destination and where there’s a need, someone is supplying.
-So naturally, there are a good number of bars and restaurants around the central area of the neighbourhood (ie around the escalators).
+Not often thought of as a place for a drink or a meal.
+But as a popular tourist destination, there’s a good number of bars and restaurants around the central area (i.e. near the escalators).

 Stalls and small shops selling ice cream, coffee, beers and soft drinks are also commonplace.
-If you’ve never tried avocado-flavoured ice cream, here’s your chance…
+If you’ve never tried avocado-flavoured ice cream, this is your chance…

 Comuna 13 Tour Recommendations (And How to Visit By Yourself)

 For example, free walking tours have local guides to give you unique insight and a personal touch.
-Whereas going by yourself, means you can explore different areas away from the main roads.
+Whereas going self-guided, means you can explore different areas away from the main roads.

 Free Walking Tours of Comuna 13

-Almost all the free walking tours are led by guides who themselves grew up and continue to live in Comuna 13.
-As such, they provide a unique and personal insight into the history of the neighbourhood and the current tourism boom.
+Almost all the Comuna 13 free tours are led by guides who themselves grew up and continue to live in the district.
+Meaning they provide a unique and personal insight into the history of the neighbourhood and the current tourism boom.

 Recommendations for English and Spanish walking tours: Civitatis, Guru Walk and Zippy Tours.